 Detect the reasoning errors

 1. John is left-handed.
-Regularly his mother tells him that left-handed people are generally more intelligent and creative than right-handed people.
+His mother frequently tells him that left-handed people are generally more intelligent and creative than right-handed people.
 He is becoming more and more convinced that his mother is right because he has met numerous intelligent and creative lefthanders.

 2. Joe is an avid basketball fan who likes to bet on games.
-He watched almost all NBA games for years.
-He noticed the following over the years: the team who scores the first point usually wins the match.
-Tonight he bets on the match between the LA Lakers and the Chicago Bulls and the Lakers score the first point.
-So, he puts his money on the Lakers.
+He watched almost all the NBA games for years, and noticed the following: the team who scores the first point usually wins the match.
+Tonight, he bets on the match between the LA Lakers and the Chicago Bulls, and the Lakers score the first point.
+Thus, he bets his money on the Lakers.

 3. Brian studies at university and is member of a debate club where he and his fellow students analyze the ins and outs of American politics.
-The first meeting they have after the election of Trump (about 5 weeks after), John says theatrically: ‘You didn’t have to be a political genius to see that Trump would be elected.
-You could see the frustration of white, poor Americans grow over the last decennia and Trump played right into that’.
+During the first meeting they have after the election of Trump , John says theatrically: ‘You didn’t have to be a political genius to see that Trump would be elected.
+You could see the frustration of white, poor Americans grow over the last decennia and Trump tapped right into that’.
 Brian is quite puzzled by John’s claim because at their last meeting - 3 weeks before the election - everyone agreed unanimously that Hillary Clinton would be elected.
 Which bias does John succumb to?

 4. Peter is a student in economics who has already saved some money.
 He invests his savings in shares of a biotech company.
 He buys the shares at 12EUR per share.
-After a year the price has dropped to 8EUR per share.
-Peter refuses to sell his shares despite the fact that there are no indications that the share price will rise again.
+After a year, the price has dropped to 8EUR per share.
+Peter refuses to sell his shares even though there are no indications that the share price will rise again.
 Which bias does he succumb to?

 5. Kurt is 16 years old and just did an internship for 1 month in a garage.
-He mainly had to clean cars and he occasionally watched as cars were repaired.
+He mainly had to clean cars and occasionally watched as cars were repaired.
 When the car of his father breaks down three months later, he is convinced that he can fix it.
 He sees himself as an accomplished mechanic.

 6a.
 Martin likes to smoke marijuana.
 A friend who also smokes tells him that marijuana is not harmful and even stimulates creativity.
 Martin decides to look it up.
-He consults google and types in: 'marijuana enhances creativity' and finds an endless series of websites, blogs and articles that state that marijuana stimulates creativity.
+He consults google and types in: 'marijuana enhances creativity' and finds an endless series of websites, blogs and articles that state that marijuana indeed stimulates creativity.
 What reasoning error does he make here?

 6b.
-A few years later it appears that his friend Peter, also a soft drug user, is not admitted in drama school after failing a test that requires creativity.
+A few years later, it appears that his friend Peter, also a soft drug user, is not admitted to theather school after failing a test that requires creativity.
 Peter’s parents send him to a psychologist.
 The psychologist attributes the bad performance in the creativity test to excessive marijuana use.
-Martin finds that out and quickly determines that it is not so much the marijuana that made Peter fail the test, but the chronic sleep deprivation by playing video games all night (albeit with a joint).
+Martin finds out about this and quickly decides that it is not so much the marijuana that made Peter fail the test, but the chronic sleep deprivation by playing video games all night .
 What reasoning error does he make here?